-The area around the city of Olin is dominated by a flood plain of the Wapsi on the north, east and half of the west side.
+The area around the City of Olin is dominated by a flood plain of the Wapsipinicon River on the northwest, north and east, and the flood plains of Walnut Creek and Sibles Creek on the west and south.
 The available areas for potential development are in productive active agriculture and should be protected.